TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdpinsights/cantrdp-safemode.md

 <properties
     pageTitle="VM boot error"
     description="Virtual machine was started in Safe Mode" infoBubbleText="We have detected that your VM was started in safe mode.
-See details on the right." service="microsoft.compute" resource="virtualmachines" authors="ram-kakani" displayOrder="" articleId="cantrdp-safemode" diagnosticScenario="booterror" selfHelpType="diagnostics" supportTopicIds="32411835" resourceTags="windows"
+See details on the right." service="microsoft.compute"
+    resource="virtualmachines"
+    authors="ram-kakani,timbasham"
+    ms.author="tibasham"
+    displayOrder=""
+    articleId="cantrdp-safemode"
+    diagnosticScenario="booterror"
+    selfHelpType="diagnostics"
+    supportTopicIds="32411835"
+    resourceTags="windows"
     productPesIds="14749"
     cloudEnvironments="public"
 />

 # Virtual machine was started in Safe Mode